DataHighway-DHX/documentation/docs/whitepaper.md

         * Proportion of block rewards.
     * Collator Node Block Rewards & Nominator's Proportion
         * Network Server hosts that earn DHX from running Collator node, staking DHX on it, and earning DHX from block rewards that are split equally amongst the Collators, and may be shared with their Nominators.
-    * Supernoda Data Market Purchase Fee
+    * Supernode Data Market Purchase Fee
         * Supernodes earn a proportion of each Inter-Chain Data Market Purchase (e.g. 0.1%)
     * Roaming Fees
         * Network Operators benefit from interoperability through decentralised DNS and earn DHX from roaming fees.